-You may have wondered why argan oil is quite pricey compared to most other oils… there is a reason!
+You may have wondered why the argan oil price is quite steep compared to most other oils… there is a reason!

 It all begins with the magnificent argan tree (or argania spinosa).
 Natively only grown in southwest Morocco, these trees are now UNESCO protected within a Biosphere Reserve to ensure its conservation and sustainable use.
 The rarity of this tree is one of the reasons why this oil is so special.